 Maybe it was the hot, humid weather, or the fact that I happened to be the only westerner in town, or the noise.
 I couldn’t wait to get out of this town along the Ganges.

-I re-consecrate and re-mythologize as much about then & now and about us humans as possible.
-(Wondering: will all be lost in the maze of fake news, etc?)
-I do it with art in the company of other artists who are making narratives, history, words and images tangible ...we hold hope.
+I re-consecrate and re-mythologize as much about then & now and about us human beings as possible.
+(Wondering: effect of fake news, digitalization, poor education system etc?)
+I do it with art in the company of other artists who are making narratives, history, words and images tangible ...we hold and give hope in what we make.
 My preferred medium is paper; it becomes the layer between the visible and invisible worlds-- on sculpture, drawing and printmaking.
 In this Wordpress blog I would like to share, entertain and to connect with like-minded spirits.